Code52/code52.github.com/_posts/2011-12-31-introduction.md

  - more variety of projects to work on - something different each week.
  - with good organisation, each week should be productive out of the gate.

+##What next?

  But there are some things we need to address first:

- **What next?**

-We need to work out:

  - how do we determine which projects to work on?
- - [DVCS](http://en.wikipedia.org/wiki/Distributed_revision_control) is still a relatively new concept - how can we help getting new developers familiar with it?
  - how do we organise each project?
-We want to give value both to the project owners and the contributors.
+ - how do we (as co-ordinators) deal with the skill gap between experienced and junior developers?

- We want to **build fun stuff**, **give back** to the projects who have helped us over the years, and **create a community** around our crazy ideas.

- So whatever your background and skillset, if you want to get involved and learn from others in the community, we'd love to hear from you.
+ We want to **build fun stuff**, **give back** to the projects who have helped us over the years, and **create a community** around this crazy idea.
+So whatever your background - if you want to get involved and work with others in the developer community, we'd love to hear from you.

- So drop in on our [UserVoice](http://code52.uservoice.org) channel and suggest or vote on projects, discuss your ideas and suggestions on the [TenderApp](http://code52.tenderapp.com) site, and follow us on [Twitter](http://twitter.com/code52_org) to hear more about it.
+ Do you have an project which suits this idea?
+[Vote on it](http://code52.uservoice.org)

+ Want to discuss your ideas and suggestions ?
+[Share it](http://code52.tenderapp.com)

+ Want to get in touch?
+Follow us on [Twitter](http://twitter/code_52)!